How SSO to on-premises resources works on Azure AD joined devices

 - Access an AD member web server configured for Windows-integrated security

-If you want to manage your on-premises AD from a Windows device, install the Remote Server Administration Tools for Windows 10.
+If you want to manage your on-premises AD from a Windows device, install the Remote Server Administration Tools.

 You can use: